ramongonze/ufmg-practical-assignments/README.md

 Group members: Guilherme Resende, Gustavo Germano, Ramon Gonze

 The documentation is available in portuguese in the file *Documentacao.pdf*.

+There is also a demonstration video (in portuguese) on YouTube: https://youtu.be/bjSy4wVoLBI